wp-plugins/one-time-password/readme.txt

-Yes, if you plan to use a one-time password generator, either [on your iPhone](http://www.apptism.com/apps/otp-generator "iPhone OTP Generator") (not tried) or on mobile phones that support [JavaME](http://en.wikipedia.org/wiki/Java_Platform,_Micro_Edition "JavaME"), for example [j2me-otp](http://tanso.net/j2me-otp/ "j2me-otp") (tried with success) or [OTPGen](http://www.getjar.com/products/471/OTPGen "OTPGen") (not tried).
+Yes, if you plan to use a one-time password generator, either [on your iPhone](http://www.apptism.com/apps/otp-generator "iPhone OTP Generator") (not tried) or on mobile phones that support [JavaME](http://en.wikipedia.org/wiki/Java_Platform,_Micro_Edition "JavaME"), for example using
+[j2me-otp](http://tanso.net/j2me-otp/ "j2me-otp") (tried with success) or
+[OTPGen](http://www.getjar.com/products/471/OTPGen "OTPGen") (not tried).